Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - monetary models of benefit and their limits

-- utility analysis
+- utility analysis and cost effectiveness analysis

-- Basic concepts of maintenance
+- Basic concepts of Maintenance - RAM

 - Maintenance management

-- decision making in maintenance
+- Optimal decision making and replacement strategies in maintenance

 - Reliability Centered Maintenance (RCM)